openactive/test-interface/header.md

 ## Test Interface Endpoints

-### Test Dataset Endpoints
+### Datasets Endpoints

-To use the "Controlled" test mode within the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/), the `/test-datasets` endpoints must be implemented.
+To use the "Controlled" test mode within the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/), the `/test-interface/datasets` endpoints must be implemented.
 They are not required for "Random" test mode.

 A `testDatasetIdentifier` is set in the configuration of the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/) instance, and is reused across multiple test runs of the same instance.
 This allows any existing test data to be cleaned up, while still allowing multiple test suite instances to execute against a shared booking system environment simultaneously.

-#### `DELETE /test-datasets/:testDatasetIdentifier`
+#### `DELETE /test-interface/datasets/:testDatasetIdentifier`

+This endpoint deletes all opportunities within a given `testDatasetIdentifier`.

 The endpoint is called just once before each test run, when the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/) is run in "Controlled" test mode.